 The Dubai Gold Souk sparks the imagination.
 If you plan on visiting only one souk in Dubai, then make it this one.
-It’s so different from the many glamorous Dubai must-sees that that make headlines.
+It’s so different from the many glamorous Dubai must-sees that make headlines and the skyscrapers, the Burj Khalifa for one, that shape the skyline.
 The Gold Market is located in Old Dubai, a bit away from the area where you’ll be staying in Dubai, but very much worth the detour.
-It’s is a testimony of the rich history of trade that hides behind Dubai’s glitzy surface.
+It’s a testimony of the rich history of trade that hides behind Dubai’s glitzy surface.
 Whether you’re looking to visit the Gold Souk in Dubai out of curiosity or rather with an intent to buy a unique piece, it’s definitely a one-of-a-kind experience that deserves a spot on your Dubai itinerary.
 Let’s find out exactly what makes the Dubai Gold Souk so worth-while, how to navigate it and how to seal a glimmering deal.

 Choose the scenic route to the Gold Souk in Dubai

 The Dubai Gold Souk is located in Deira, one of the areas that make up the Old Town.
 Deira is located across the Dubai Creek from Bur Dubai.
 The most fitting way to arrive to these traditional Dubai souks in Deira is by abra.
 These traditional boats cross the Creek since the old days, moving both trading goods and merchants to and from the Dubai Gold Souk and other markets.
 It’s a tradition that’s still very much alive.